loicdescotte/pureWebappSample/Readme.md

  * You can control precisely where/when effects occur
  * For optimization, results of pure functions can be memoized

-Test part is done using Specs2.
+Test part is done using ZIO environment and Specs2.

 How to run the sample :